ilovespectra/ilovespectra/LT-22222-L/README.md

     <h4>Click "Open"</h4>
       <p><i>Below is a preview of the AT terminal.
 Fun fact, AT commands are called that because ATtention.</i></p>
     <img src="images/atz.jpg" alt="Baud screenshot" width="600px" height="auto">
-    <h4>The default password is "123456", when <tt>Incorrect Password</tt> appears, just type <tt>123456</tt> and hit enter.
+    <h4>The default password is "123456", when <tt>Incorrect Password</tt> appears, just type <tt>123456</tt> and hit enter.<br>
-    If you get an error message, enter the command again.<br>
-      If it interrupts your commands with a Tx/Rx feed while you're typing,wait for it to stop, and enter the command again:<br>
+    If you get an error message, just enter the command again, and if it interrupts your commands with a Tx/Rx feed while you're typing, wait for it to stop, and enter the command again:<br>
       <br><br>Follow this dialogue carefully,<br><br>
     </p>
     <p>Enter the default password<br><br>